-6. Respect for LGBT history
+6. Respect for LGBTQ history

-The Stonewall National Museum & Archives, known as the “LGBT community’s Smithsonian” since opening in 1974, is the largest gay library and archive in the United States.
+The Stonewall National Museum & Archives, known as the “LGBTQ community’s Smithsonian” since opening in 1974, is the largest gay library and archive in the United States.
 Attracting 8,000 visitors a year, the gallery showcases rotating exhibits from its collection, which includes actor Billy Porter’s red boots from the musical “Kinky Boots,” an original printing of Dr. Alfred Kinsey’s sex research, and autographed orange pants from the groundbreaking Showtime TV series, “Queer as Folk.”
 The first museum dedicated to the HIV/AIDS epidemic, the World AIDS Museum, also is here, showcasing sections from the AIDS Quilt, Keith Haring art and a basketball jersey once worn by Magic Johnson, who attended the museum’s dedication ceremony in 2013.

 7. There’s always a party

 Pride Fort Lauderdale takes place over a week in October with parties, food festivals and special events, culminating in a two-day blowout weekend.
 Wilton Manors’ Stonewall Pride Parade and Festival is in June, with a marketplace, floats and multiple concert stages.
-OutShine GLBT Film Festival is South Florida’s premiere showcase for LGBT films, producing a large-scale festival in Miami in April and Fort Lauderdale in October.
+OutShine GLBT Film Festival is South Florida’s premiere showcase for LGBTQ films, producing a large-scale festival in Miami in April and Fort Lauderdale in October.
 The Southern Comfort Transgender Conference, the largest of its kind in North America, welcomes people from across the transgender spectrum every September with authors’ lectures, vendors, entertainers and workshops.